 Participants

-17 participants (10 females) were recruited for the study (M = 25.5, SD = 3.7) in a recruitment procedure identical to experiment 1.
-Four participants were excluded since they did not arrive to the second day of the experiment.
-One more participant was excluded because he had less than 25 valid trials in each condition, and five other participants were excluded since they achived significantly less than 70% correct answers in the classification task according to a binomial test.
-Overall, seven subjects were included in the analysis.
+7 participants (5 females) were recruited for the study (age: M = 24.42, SD = 3.20) in a recruitment procedure identical to experiment 1.
+Four additional participants were excluded since they did not arrive to the second day of the experiment.
+One more participant was excluded because he had less than 25 valid trials in each condition, and five other participants were excluded since they achieved significantly less than 70% correct answers in the classification task according to a binomial test.

 Stimuli, Apparatus and Procedure

-The experimental methods were identical to those used in Experiment 2, besides the following changes: first, the maximal movement onset and movement duration were reduced by 10ms to 320ms and 420ms respectively(Gallivan & Chapman, 2014).
-Recognition of movement onset and offset was also adjusted, so movement started when the finger was 1cm away from the starting point (Euclidean distance) and ended when it was 1.5cm away from the screen (on the Z axis).
+The experimental methods were identical to those used in Experiment 2, besides the following changes: first, the maximal movement onset and movement duration were reduced by 10ms to 320ms and 420ms respectively to make sure they do not exceed those use in Gallivan & Chapman (Gallivan & Chapman, 2014).
+Recognition of movement onset and offset was also adjusted to improve their consistency across trials, so movement started when the finger was 1cm away from the starting point (Euclidean distance) and ended when it was 1.5cm away from the screen (on the Z axis).
 Second, "Too early" feedback was given if the participant responded less then 100ms after target presentation.
 The purpose of the "Too early" feedback was to prevent predictive responses, which are planned before the stimulus is displayed and are therefore less affected by it.
 Third, and most importantly, a longer practice session was run on a separate day before the main experimental session.
 It included six practice blocks, where a different set of 60 4-letter words was used as primes and targets.
 All words followed the same criteria as in the previous experiments.
 These stimuli were drawn from a set of ten pseudo random lists of condition and stimulus order, which followed the same constraints as the test session lists.

 Results